00 — Engage Center: Platform Overview

 Persona Role Primary Engage Center Activity

-IT Admin Contract & licence management Account settings, contacts, contract details
+IT Admin Contract & licence management Customer Activity (contract details), User Management

 Engineer / Architect Hands-on workload owner Support cases, On-Demand Assessments, learning

-CSAM Relationship + success planning Account health, proactive service scheduling
+CSAM Relationship + success planning MIRP maintenance, proactive service coordination

 DSE Deep technical escalation Case collaboration, advisory